-From April 3 to 17, makers and creators from across the region will be selling their handmade or locally produced products at Coffs Central.
-The Easter Markets will take place in-centre every Saturday, Tuesday and Thursday from 9am to 2pm.
-Coastbeat caught up with three of the artists who will be selling their latest creations from this Saturday.
+Makers and creators from across the region sell their handmade or locally produced products at Coffs Central every Thursday.
+Coastbeat caught up with three of the artists who present their creations every week.

 Takara Too Studio and Yellow Robin Ceramics

 “We’re very likeminded in our designs,” explains Caroline Harada as she applies a glaze to her latest piece.